beccaelenzil/ada/textbook-curriculum/01-ruby-fundamentals/flower-video-lesson.md

 puts "total_sold: #{rose.total_sold}"
 ```

 First we instantiate a new Flower -- a rose, with the 7 attributes from the table.
+The attributes are stored in a dictionary, or hash.

 Then we print all the attributes.